Skip to main content

 Protection

-The design of the GP Air means it offers very high levels of protection when worn over your leathers, though it is designed for use with a hump – without one, it’s plausible that the gap in the back could allow an unlucky rider could be hurt, were they to land on a handlebar in that position.
+The design of the GP Air means it offers protection when worn over your leathers, though it is designed for use with a hump – without one, it’s plausible that the gap in the back could allow an unlucky rider to be hurt, were they to land on a handlebar in that position.

 With its 3D mesh lining and Velcro fastening, the GP Air is comfortable over your leathers